daveFNbuck/TankLogo/README.md

 To do some contributions, you need to install NetLogo firstly then clone your fork, double click the `TankLogo.nlogo` and run!

 ## FAQ
-Why choose NetLogo as programming language?
+Why choose NetLogo as a programming language?
-> Because NetLogo is quick easy and there are less people know how to use it than other languages, so if you want to get start, everybody is equal.
+> Because NetLogo is quick easy and fewer people know how to use it than other languages.
+So everybody is equal at the start.

-How can I get start ?
+How do I start ?
-> Two steps, the first is install NetLogo.
-The second one is clone this repo and double click the .nlogo file and improve the tank.
+> Two steps, the first is to install NetLogo.
+The second one is to clone this repo and double click the .nlogo file and improve the tank.

-How can I get if I win your tank ?
+What do I get if I beat your tank ?
-> The best tank will update according to your solution, and your Github avatar and name will display until somebody beat yours.
+> The best tank will be updated according to your solution, and your Github avatar and name will display until somebody beats yours.

-How to submit my solution ?
+How do I submit my solution ?
-> fork this repo and improve your code, test if it can really win my tank, submit a pull request, done!
+> Fork this repo and improve your code, test if it can really beat my tank, submit a pull request, done!

 <!-- ## Current Winner -->
 <!--